slowkow/picardmetrics/README.md

 # Download and install the dependencies.
 make get-deps PREFIX=~/.local

-# Download human reference files and create the files needed for Picard.
+# Install picardmetrics and the man page.
-make data

-# Install picardmetrics.
 make install PREFIX=~/.local

-# Edit the configuration file to match your system.
+# Edit the configuration file for your project.
 vim ~/picardmetrics.conf
 ```

-If you wish, you can manually install these dependencies:
+If you wish, you can manually install the dependencies:

 -   [Picard]
 -   [samtools], which depends on [htslib]
 -   [stats]
+-   [gtfToGenePred]

 [BAM]: http://samtools.github.io/hts-specs/SAMv1.pdf
 [Gencode]: http://www.gencodegenes.org/